-Learning Skills Services helps students succeed in graduate school.
+Learning Development & Success helps students succeed in graduate school.
 Check out the services below for information and ideas on how to balance the challenges of conducting research, writing your dissertation, and being an effective teacher.
 For tips on time management for grad students, click here.

-Presentations and workshops offered by SDC's Learning Skills Counsellors are described below.
+Presentations and workshops offered by the Learning Development & Success team are described below.

 Good time management skills are often crucial to your success as a graduate student.
-This Learning Skills presentation offers planning and organizational strategies and explores ways to increase motivation and productivity.
+This Learning Development presentation offers planning and organizational strategies and explores ways to increase motivation and productivity.

 In this workshop we will discuss and practice various efficient and effective approaches to reading academic material, including skimming, scanning, and careful/analytical reading.
 We will also address how to deal with a large volume of reading, and with difficult parts of text.
 The last thirty minutes will be devoted to issues relating to reading in a second or non-primary language, including strategies for approaching difficult vocabulary.

 Subscribe to GRADUpdATE, our twice monthly E-Newsletter especially for graduate students.
-Every two weeks receive helpful suggestions and useful information on how to succeed in grad school.
+Every month receive helpful suggestions and useful information on how to succeed in grad school.
 To receive, send an e-mail to firstname.lastname@example.org.
 Type 'subscribe' as the subject and send - that's it!

 To access archives of past GRADUpdATE newsletters, click here.

 Looking for help developing a plan to complete your thesis?
 Wanting progress check-ins to help keep you on track?
 Wondering how to improve your time management?
-Book a confidential individual appointment with a Learning Skills Counsellor in the Student Development Centre, Room 4100 WSS or call 519-661-2183.
+Book a confidential individual appointment with a Learning Development Counsellor in Room 4100 WSS or call 519-661-2183.

 If you are working with undergraduate students (e.g. you are a course TA) please feel free to refer your students to the Peer Assisted Learning (PAL) Centre for assistance with developing effective and efficient learning strategies.
 Please click here for more information about the types of issues we help students with in the PAL Centre.

-Graduate students looking for volunteer experience are invited to apply for a Learning Skills Peer position in the PAL Centre.
-For more information, please visit SDC's Volunteers in Progress (VIP) website.
+Graduate students looking for volunteer experience are invited to apply for a Learning Peer position in the PAL Centre.
+For more information, please visit Volunteers in Progress (VIP) website.

 Self-help books for graduate students are available in our Resource Library in Room 4139, WSS.
 For more information, click here.